 per person sharing twin room

-This group tour is sold as “land only”, leaving you to buy flights.
-But we can also arrange flights for you, if you wish: please ask us for a quotation.
+This group tour is sold as “land only” to give flexibility to interested travellers.
+We can also arrange flights for you if you wish: please ask us for a quotation.

 - Day1 - 13: group tour by Dragon Trip, including: